Cornish National Liberation Army

-The Cornish National Liberation Army (CNLA) was a short-lived Cornish nationalist paramilitary organisation that threatened to perform acts of vandalism and arson against commercial targets that it considered to be English, in Cornwall.
+The Cornish National Liberation Army (CNLA) was a short-lived Cornish nationalist paramilitary organisation that threatened to perform acts of vandalism and arson against commercial targets that it considered to be English in Cornwall.
 The organisation has been described by the Cornish political party Mebyon Kernow as a 'pseudo-terrorist group'.

 History

 The CNLA claimed to have been formed through the merge of An Gof and the Cornish Liberation Army.

-In 2007, an email claiming to be from the Cornish National Liberation Army threatened the restaurants of celebrity chefs Jamie Oliver and Rick Stein in Cornwall, claiming they were hurting local people through driving up living costs.
+In 2007, an email claiming to be from the Cornish National Liberation Army threatened the restaurants of celebrity chefs Jamie Oliver (located in Newquay and even requiring an explosives disposal team to evacuate and secure the site) and Rick Stein Cornwall, claiming they were hurting local people through driving up living costs.
 The following month a 36-year-old man was arrested for making the threats.

 The group also opposed the flying of the English flag in Cornwall, and has threatened to destroy all English flags in the region.
 It claimed to have been involved in arson attacks on English people's holiday homes in Wales.

 There is little evidence as to the size of the CNLA other than an August 2007 interview in Cornish World Magazine in which Stuart Ramsay claimed they had thirty members, with a similar number being reported in 2017.